Teaching Practice of Theory-Practice Integration in Signal Sampling of Digital Signal Processing Course

 Abstract

 Signal sampling is a key and challenging point in the teaching of the digital signal processing course.
-In response to the existing teaching issues, such as the lack of experimental components and the absence of training in higher-order thinking skills, the teaching reform and practice of signal sampling were carried out based on the principles of the outcome-based education (OBE) in the context of engineering accreditation.
-According to the connotation of the course objectives supported by signal sampling, the teaching content was restructured, comprising ‘mathematical description — mathematical modelling — model implementation — engineering application’.
-Online and offline teaching resources were developed based on ‘Mosoteach Software’ and ‘Pocket Lab’.
-A new theory-practice integration teaching model, ‘BOPPPS + Pocket Lab’, was implemented.
-The results indicate that the teaching was effective.
-Students demonstrated a deep understanding and application of signal sampling knowledge while also developing their higher-order thinking skills, such as modelling, analysis, and design.
+In response to the existing teaching issues, such as the lack of experimental components and the absence of training in higher-order thinking skills, the teaching reform and practice of signal sampling are carried out based on the principles of the outcome-based education (OBE) in the context of engineering accreditation.
+According to the connotation of the course objectives supported by signal sampling, the teaching content is restructured, comprising ‘mathematical description — mathematical modelling — model implementation — engineering application’.
+Online and offline teaching resources are developed based on ‘Mosoteach Software’ and ‘Pocket Lab’.
+A new theory-practice integration teaching model, ‘BOPPPS + Pocket Lab’, is implemented.
+The results indicate that the teaching is effective.
+Students demonstrate a deep understanding and application of signal sampling knowledge while also developing their higher-order thinking skills, such as modelling, analysis, and design.

 -